MDLC01/board-n-pieces/src/README.md

 - `white-mark` and `black-mark` are the marks to use by default for the corresponding squares.

-- `arrow-stroke` is the stroke to draw the arrows with.
-If only a length is given, `marking-color` is used.
-Alternatively, a stroke can be passed to specify a different color.
+- `arrow-fill` and `arrow-thickness` describe how to draw the arrows.

 - `pieces` is a dictionary containing images representing each piece.
 If specified, the dictionary must contain an entry for every piece kind in the displayed position.
 Keys are single upper-case letters for white pieces and single lower-case letters for black pieces.
 The default images are taken from [Wikimedia Commons](https://commons.wikimedia.org/wiki/Category:SVG_chess_pieces).
 Please refer to [the section on licensing](#licensing) for information on how you can use them in your documents.